 If I had gone into a therapy session and heard that my problems were due to a problem with my relationship with God, it would have only reinforced my abusers definition of who I was.
 I am grateful that when I did seek help I found someone who acknowledged how I was thinking and feeling while also showing me God's truth about who I was.
 It literally saved my life.

 There are other times when a person's mental illness is to to a physical cause and has nothing to do with their relationship with God.
 I am an adoptive mother to a child who suffers from fetal alcohol syndrome and psychosis.
 Her brain physically does not work the way it is supposed to because of her birth parent's decisions.
 I don't think there is a child who has ever been more prayed for, or a mother who has ever had more faith that God could choose to heal her baby girl, but He hasn't.

 The miracle, I am finding, isn't in restoration, though I believe it possible; it isn't in healing; though I am praying diligently for it, the miracle is that even when there is not one, God provides strength and grace to bring you thru it .

 God will bring you through circumstances so that you can go back later and show someone else the way out.
-Joseph’s time in slavery lead to him saving an entire nation (Genisus 39, NIV).
+Joseph’s time in slavery lead to him saving an entire nation (Genesis 39, NIV).
 Jesus’s death and resurrection made a way so that all people can be forgiven (Matthew 27-28 NIV).
-There is a reason, a purpose, a plan.
 Our job as counselors isn’t to erase suffering or place value on a clients relationship with God.